-The All of Us Research Program enables traditional and nontraditional researchers to learn from a community of one million or more participants, including many who haven’t taken part in health research before.
+The All of Us Research Program enables researchers from various backgrounds who represent a range of demographics, training, scientific disciplines, and expertise to learn from a community of one million or more participants, including many from groups that have historically been underrepresented in health research.
 The program’s large, diverse, and broadly accessible data resource can help answer many questions to help create a healthier future for all of us.

 About the Research Hub

 The All of Us Research Hub is your gateway to participant data.
 Visit the Research Hub to:

 - Use the interactive Data Browser.
 The All of Us Research Program announced the beta release of the Data Browser in May 2019 to provide a first look at the data that participants are sharing for health research.

 - View Data Snapshots.
 Updated regularly, these snapshots provide graphics of participant demographics, geographic distribution, and more.

 - Read about All of Us data sources and methods of data curation.

 - Find information about privacy and security processes that help keep participant data safe.

 The Research Hub also houses the Researcher Workbench platform and its suite of custom tools.
 The Workbench offers access to additional levels of data, workspaces, a cohort builder, and an interactive notebook environment.
 These tools are now available to registered and approved All of Us researchers.